Thomas Joseph Riley: Early life

 Thomas Riley was born on November 30, 1900, in Waltham, Massachusetts, to Thomas and Agatha (née Loughry) Riley.
-Following his graduation from Boston College in 1922, he studied at St. John's Seminary in Brighton.
+Following his graduation from Boston College in 1922, he studied at St. John's Seminary in Boston.

 Priesthood

-Riley was ordained to the priesthood for the Archdiocese of Boston in Boston by Cardinal William Henry O’Connell on May 20, 1927.
+Riley was ordained to the priesthood in Boston for the Archdiocese of Boston in Boston by Cardinal William Henry O’Connell on May 20, 1927.
 After his ordination, the archdiocese in 1929 assigned Riley as a curate at St. Joseph's Parish in Boston.
 He traveled to Belgium in 1931 to attend the Catholic University of Louvain in Leuven, where he earned a Doctor of Philosophy in 1933.

 After returning to Massachusetts, Riley was appointed to the faculty of St. John's Seminary, where he taught philosophy and moral theology.
 He was named vice-rector of St. John's in 1944 and rector in 1951.
 In 1958, the archdiocese assigned Riley as pastor of St. Peter's Parish in Cambridge, Massachusetts.